 - Classes are identified by numbers preceded by the letter "E" (historically classes were sometimes referred to as "Entities"), and are named using noun phrases (nominal groups) using title case (initial capitals).
 For example, E63 Beginning of Existence. - Properties are identified by numbers preceded by the letter "P," and are named in both directions using verbal phrases in lower case.
 Properties with the character of states are named in the present tense, such as "has type", whereas properties related to events are named in past tense, such as "carried out."
-For example, P126 employed (was employed in). - Property names should be read in their non-parenthetical form for the domain-to-range direction, and in parenthetical form for the range-to-domain direction. - Properties with a range that is a subclass of E59 Primitive Value (such as E1 CRM Entity.
+For example, P126 employed (was employed in). - Property names should be read in their non-parenthetical form for the domain-to-range direction, and in parenthetical form for the range-to-domain direction.
+Reading a property in range-to-domain direction is equivalent to the inverse of that property.
+Following a current notational practice in OWL knowledge representation language, we represent inverse properties in this text by adding a letter "i" following the identification number and the parenthetical form of the full property name, such as P59i is located on or within, which is the inverse of P59 has section (is located on or within). - Properties with a range that is a subclass of E59 Primitive Value (such as E1 CRM Entity.
 P3 has note: E62 String, for example) have no parenthetical name form, because reading the property name in the range-to-domain direction is not regarded as meaningful. - Properties that have identical domain and range are either symmetric or transitive.
 Instantiating a symmetric property implies that the same relation holds for both the domain-to-range and the range-to-domain directions.
 An example of this is E53 Place.
 P122 borders with: E53 Place.
 The names of symmetric properties have no parenthetical form, because reading in the range-to-domain direction is the same as the domain-to-range reading.
 Transitive asymmetric properties, such as E4 Period.
-P9 consist of (forms part of): E4 Period, have a parenthetical form that relates to the meaning of the inverse direction. - The choice of the domain of properties, and hence the order of their names, are established in accordance with the following priority list: - Temporal Entity and its subclasses - Thing and its subclasses - Actor and its subclasses - Other
+P9 consist of (forms part of): E4 Period, have a parenthetical form that relates to the meaning of the inverse direction. - The choice of the domain of properties, and hence the order of their names, are established in accordance with the following priority list: - · Temporal Entity and its subclasses - Thing and its subclasses - Actor and its subclasses - Other